-In this Photoshop tutorial, we’re going to use an Image Stacks to remove people walking through a scene.
+In this Photoshop tutorial, we’re going to use Image Stacks to remove people walking through a scene.
 This is a great technique that does require some planning and the use of multiple photos, but the results are amazing!

-The Image Stack Mode technique is perfect for removing people from crowded places or unwanted objects that are moving through a scene.
+The Image Stack Mode method is perfect for removing people from crowded places or unwanted objects that are moving through a scene.
 The Image Stack Mode will take a statistical average of the content found in all the photos.
 It will keep identical areas and remove everything that changes between the different shots.

-It is very likely that cars and people will move and change locations, thus they will be removed when the algorithm is applied, leaving only the background.
+It is very likely that cars and people will move and change locations.
+Thus they will be removed when the algorithm is applied, leaving only the background.

 When you’re out taking the photos make sure that your camera is on a tripod so that the images line up better during the blend.
-If you do not have a tripod make sure that you hold your camera as steady as possible when shooting your images.
+If you do not have a tripod, make sure that you hold your camera as steady as possible when shooting your images.

 Wait 20 seconds or so in between each shot.
 You want to give people and cars time to move.
 In most cases, you will only need between 8 to 20 photos.

 In this tutorial, we’re going to use nine photos that I shot with my cell phone without using a tripod.
 For this video, I wanted to use photos that were not shot under the perfect conditions so that you could see the power of this technique.